LATIN LANGUAGE AND LITERATURE

 Course contents summary

-Classroom lectures will focus on passages from Cicero Tully and Catullus, special focus being placed on their features, themes, style.
+Classroom lectures will focus on selected passages, special focus being placed on their features, themes, style.

 Selected bibliography n the topics discussed will be provided during lessons and will